 Future Directions in Ageing Research – What do the Leaders Think?

-This event will be an opportunity to hear from leaders in the fields of Dementia, Falls, Healthy Ageing, and End of Life and Palliative Care.
+This event heard from leaders in the fields of Dementia, Falls, Healthy Ageing, and End of Life and Palliative Care.

-You will hear the latest research and future directions for ageing research.
-Speakers include Professor Susan Kurrle (University of Sydney), Professor Anne-Marie Hill (Curtain University), Professor Andrea Maier (The University of Melbourne and Royal Melbourne Hospital), Professor Lorna Rosenwax (Curtin University), and Dr Frances Batchelor (National Ageing Research Institute).
-The program includes:
+Speakers included Professor Susan Kurrle (University of Sydney), Professor Anne-Marie Hill (Curtain University), Professor Andrea Maier (The University of Melbourne and Royal Melbourne Hospital), Professor Lorna Rosenwax (Curtin University), and Dr Frances Batchelor (National Ageing Research Institute).

 Can Technology Make Ageing Better and Cheaper?